In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 Self-love affirmations can serve to:

-When struggling you can use self-love affirmations to keep in touch with your innate capabilities- which would have otherwise been drowned in the struggle.
+When you're struggling, you can use self-love affirmations to keep in touch with your innate capabilities - which may have otherwise been drowned in the struggle.

-This then makes you try out more things, put in more efforts, and eventually achieve better results.
+This then makes you try out more things, put in more effort, and eventually achieve better results.

 Muhammad Ali used this principle to his advantage.
 His bold statements helped him believe more in himself and his abilities.

-It helps relieve stress, anxiety, and other negative emotions which would have otherwise led to illnesses.
+It can help relieve stress, anxiety, and other negative emotions.

-As you become more relaxed, confident, and welcoming.
-An optimistic view towards life is pleasant so many people would rather be with you.
+...as you become more relaxed, confident, and welcoming.
+An optimistic view towards life is magnetic to so many people.

 So that, rather than ruminating about problems, you begin to actively lookout for solutions.